 Republic of Ireland

-Would you like to feature on this page, or know of an expert forager who’d be worthy of a place here?
-Just send us a message either through our contact page or tweet to us @foragedfoods with your tips!
+Are you a forager who would like to be featured on this page, or know of an expert forager who’d be worthy of a place here?
+Just send us a message or tweet to us @foragedfoods with your tips!

-Disclaimer – as already mentioned, if carried out without an expert on hand, or without referencing several identification guides, foraging and consuming wild food is a very dangerous activity.
+Disclaimer – as already mentioned, if foraging without an expert on hand, or without referencing several identification guides, foraging and consuming wild food is a very dangerous activity.
 Never eat anything unless you’re 100% sure of exactly what it is first, and also be considerate when collecting wild plants, fungi or animals.
-Leave enough for others to enjoy (including animals) and never take more than you need.
+Leave enough for others to enjoy and never take more than you need.
 Be careful to follow the relevant legislation on collection limits, and be wary of trespassing when out foraging.
-Stick to public land, and when venturing out to forage on the coast and in dangerous areas always check the weather forecast and make someone else aware of your plans.
+Stick to public land, and when venturing out to forage on the coast and in dangerous areas always check the weather forecast (and tide timetables) and make someone else aware of your plans.